michaelmalick/phd-thesis/notes-discuss.md

 # Challenges remaining

+3. This thesis also reveals several remaining challenges in understanding the effects of environmental forcing on living marine resources.
+A first challenge is disentangling the effects of environmental forcing that occur through bottom-up and top-down pathways.
+Changes in climatic and physical ocean processes can simultaneously impact food resource availability and predator distributions or abundances.
+Only considering environmental forcing pathways that represent bottom-up forcing is inherently incomplete and future research should strive to further understand interactions and cumulative effects of processes driving interactions across multiple trophic levels.
+For instance, as the climate warms, the relative importance of bottom-up and top-down pathways may shift as marine species track preferred environmental conditions [@Pinsky2013].
+End-to-end ecosystem models (e.g., Atlantis) provide one option for improving our understanding of interactions between bottom-up and top-down pressures on exploited species, however, in many systems data may not be available to parameterize such models.
+Alternatively, models of intermediate complexity, which can allow for environmental influence on trophic interactions, may prove useful in disentangling the effects of top-down and bottom-up pressures [@Plaganyi2014].

+4. An extension of this first challenge is recognizing the need to pursue evidence for multiple competing hypotheses to explain observed patterns in the dynamics of marine and anadromous fish species.
+Over a century ago, Chamberlin @Chamberlin1965 warned that "We [scientists] are so prone to attribute a phenomenon to a single cause, that, when we find an agency present, we are liable to rest satisfied therewith, and fail to recognize that it is but one factor, and perchance a minor factor, in the accomplishment of the total result."
+Yet, broadening our focus beyond a single hypothesis or set of hypotheses focused around a single mechanism remains challenging.

+5. Another challenge is identifying how relationships between environmental processes and demographic rates of marine and anadromous fish populations vary over time.
+Increasingly, evidence suggests that both environmental processes and demographic rates of marine and anadromous fish populations are non-stationary through time.
+Similar to the implications of spatial non-stationarity observed in this thesis, temporal non-stationarity in driver-response relationships implies that relationships inferred from past observation may not hold today and this non-stationarity may partially explain why environmental correlations frequently break down over time.
+   Time-varying relationships present a particularly difficult challenge for projecting how future climate changes may impact living marine resources because using historical data to project future outcomes may be misleading.
+   Advancements in quantitative methods, such as state-space modeling approaches, may provide a useful starting place to find clues on the prevalence of time-varying relationships.

+---

+   Disentangling the effects of alternative forcing pathways is an important future challenge.

 is identifying how relationships between environmental processes and demographic rates of marine and anadromous fish populations vary over time.